 All these scenarios are valid if the returner does not touch the ball in play.
 Once the returner touches the ball in the field of play, the ball is ruled “live” and can’t be ruled a touchback.

-If a player tries to catch the football at the 2-yard line, muffs it, then tries to kneel it in the end zone, it would result in a safety.
+If a player tries to catch the football at the 2-yard line, muffs it, then kneels it in the end zone, it would result in a safety.

-Another scenario we often see is when a player catches the ball in the end zone, decides they want to take it out, get to the 1-yard line then the last second decides they want to kneel it for a touchback.
+Another scenario we often see is when a player catches the ball in the end zone, decides to take it out, gets to the 1-yard line, and then kneels for a touchback.

 Once a player crosses the goal line, the ball is officially in play and will result in safety if they try to kneel it or go out of the back of the end zone.

 The same scenario applies if a player catches the football cleanly, takes it out of the end zone, then tries to reverse field (and goes back into the end zone), and either gets tackled or pushed out of the end zone.
 This is common for skill players who make big plays by making defenders miss laterally.